 It is best to avoid swimming here, however, especially if you are inexperienced or young.
 Note that the currents are strong, and drownings have been reported.
 It’s a great place to relax on the sand, but if you want to swim, consider one of the other Puerto Rico beaches on this list.

 👉 Headed to San Juan?
 Be sure to bookmark my list of the top things to do in the city!

 Ocean Park Beach

-If you’re looking for a Puerto Beach beach in the capital that is less crowded than Isla Verde, drive a little farther to Ocean Park Beach.
+If you’re looking for a beach in San Juan that is less crowded than Isla Verde, drive a little farther to Ocean Park Beach.
 Even if Ocean Park Beach is small and doesn’t have any facilities, this public beach sports a Miami Beach-style vibe and it offers adventurers sports like kite surfing and beach volleyball.

 🚗 Is Driving in Puerto Rico Safe?
 Yes, but check out my full guide to how to drive in Puerto Rico if it’s your first time!

 Poza del Obispo

 Another hidden gem beach lovers can’t miss is Poza del Obispo on the north coast in Arecibo.
 This public beach is a natural shallow pool formed by rock formations and it’s home to brilliant turquoise waters and golden sand.
 There aren’t any facilities on the beach, so you need to come prepared.